Nikolay-Petrov-Ognyanov/React-Blog/README.md

 ### Profile

-Logged in users are able to view their own or others' profiles.
+Logged-in users are able to view their own or others' profiles.
 They include the individual created and liked posts, divided into two tabs.